rushilsheth/stat159-fall2016-project3/shiny/README.md

-This is my shiny app.
+This directory contains the shiny app.

-There are several different shiny apps contained in this folder.

-1.

-If you want an interactive view of the different regression models you can run make shiny
+- To run this app, type of the following command onto your terminal: make shiny
+- The result should give you an http link that will lead you to the interactive shiny app

-a.
-A command similar to Listening on http://127.0.0.1:6800 should show up.
+- A command similar to "Listening on http://127.0.0.1:4757" should show up.

-b.
-Copy the URL into a browser.
+- Copy the URL into your browser.

-c.
-After you are done using the Slidy App type "ctrl +c" on terminal to exit R
+- To exit the shiny app, type in Ctrl + Z in the terminal.